 The current timetabling of the underlying processes throughout a typical year is illustrated below.
-The shaded months indicate when the ORSA process occurs and the report is provided to the risk and regulatory committee for onwards reporting to committee and boards.
+The shaded months indicate when the ORSA process occurs and the report is provided to the risk and regulatory committee for onwards reporting to the Beazley Insurance dac risk and compliance committee and the Beazley Insurance dac board.

-Each of the four regular ORSA processes has been aligned with the timing of the cascade of reporting to the risk committees, subsidiary boards and the Beazley plc board.
+Each of the four regular ORSA processes has been aligned with the timing of the cascade of reporting to the Beazley Insurance dac risk and compliance committees and the Beazley Insurance dac board.
 An ORSA report will be produced after the completion of each ORSA process to address the required confirmation statements, set out the key themes arising from the underlying processes and summarise any action being proposed.